-2.2.5.2 TRAINING CONDUCTED IN AN APPROVED TRAINING ORGANISATION
+2.2.5.2 APPROVED TRAINING AND APPROVED TRAINING ORGANISATION

-- (1) No person shall provide training for aviation personnel licences in a training organization which has not been approved by the Authority. - (2) No person shall conduct training in an approved training organisation for a license, rating, authorisation or endorsement that allows an alternative means of compliance with the experience requirements prescribed in this Part without a special curricular approved by the Authority under Part 3 of these Directives. - (3) Prior to authorizing an alternative means of compliance that permits an Approved Training Organization to conduct training, which does not meet the normal prescribed experience requirements, the Authority shall ensure that the approved training programme provides a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved special curricula.

-- (4) Competency-based approved training for aircraft and RPAS maintenance personnel shall be conducted within an approved training organisation. - (5) As of 3 November 2022, competency-based approved training for remote flight crew shall be conducted within an approved training organization.
+- (1) No person shall provide training for aviation personnel licences in a training organization which has not been approved by the Authority. - (2) No person shall conduct training in an approved training organisation for a license, rating, authorisation or endorsement that allows an alternative means of compliance with the experience requirements prescribed in this Part without a special curricular approved by the Authority under Part 3 of these Directives. - (3) Prior to authorizing an alternative means of compliance that permits an Approved Training Organization to conduct training, which does not meet the normal prescribed experience requirements, the Authority shall ensure that the approved training programme provides a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved special curricula. - (4) Competency-based approved training for aircraft and RPAS maintenance personnel shall be conducted within an approved training organisation. - (5) Competency-based approved training for remote flight crew shall be conducted within an approved training organization.